 (a) the satisfactory completion of an Australian Bachelor’s degree with an honours year with at least an H2A result in the relevant discipline

 (b) a qualification of La Trobe University or a recognised tertiary institution which is deemed by the Board of Graduate Research to be equivalent to the qualification specified in (a) above

 (c) a Bachelor’s degree without honours strengthened by additional qualifications or the demonstrated possession of research skills or publications of an especially meritorious nature, approved by the Board of Graduate Research as an acceptable basis for admission to candidature.
 Some additional preliminary studies may need to be undertaken.

-(iii) your knowledge and understanding of the methodological techniques used in the research and any shortcomings associated with these techniques
+- Knowledge and understanding of the methodological techniques used in the research and any shortcomings associated with these techniques

-(iv) a satisfactory level of literary presentation reflecting an ability to communicate in a clear, concise and authoritative manner appropriate to the field of research and to the scholarly community to which it is addressed.
+- A satisfactory level of literary presentation reflecting an ability to communicate in a clear, concise and authoritative manner appropriate to the field of research and to the scholarly community to which it is addressed.